GLOBAL MARKETS-Global stocks, euro rise on Europe debt hopes

 that Greece will ultimately default on its debt.

-bond, seen by many as a key tool to ease the region's festering
+seen by many as a key tool to ease the region's festering debt

 [ID:nL3E7KE09F]